U.S. to accuse Google of labor violations in clampdown on protests, fired employees say

 Berland said the NLRB found Google violated labor law by placing workers on administrative leave and terminating one of them for accessing documents related to how the company polices internal forums.
 The agency also found unlawful Google's policies for limiting access to some documents and its practices for investigating workplace organizing, according to Berland.

-The NLRB did not include in its complaint several other allegations sought by the workers.
-Berland said he and his former colleagues would appeal.
+The NLRB did not include in its complaint several other allegations sought by the workers, who said they would appeal.

 The NLRB's case is expected to be heard and decided by an administrative law judge in the coming months.